2.4. Import Categories

 This dialog additionally allows you to specify the following options:

-- Link columns from .csv file to appropriate database fields.
+- Link columns from .csv file to relevant database fields.
 The left pane "Database Fields" shows the list of fields in your database that can receive import data.

 - The source .csv file can contain multiple records with identical Name values.
 The categories will all be considered as one category, and currently imported categories will overwrite previously imported categories with the same key field values.
 Note that sometimes one, or more, of the key fields may be blank.
 This is problematic, as blank fields contain the same value for all records.
 It is mandatory that valid .csv columns be assigned to key fields.